yast/yast.github.io/_posts/2020-11-24-digest-of-yast-development-sprint-113.md

 Apart from several small enhancements, the module has now better error reporting and correctly manages those asynchronous operations that `wicked` takes some time to perform.
-In addition, we have improved the integration with a default Cockpit installation, ensuring the new module replaces the default network one (which relies in Network Manager) if both are installed.
+In addition, we have improved the integration with a default Cockpit installation, ensuring the new module replaces the default network one (which relies on Network Manager) if both are installed.
 In the following days we will release RPM packages and a separate blog post to definitely present Cockpit Wicked to the world.